 Advanced generalist practitioners extend their ability to value and carry out the evaluation of practice with individuals, families, groups, organizations and communities.
 Advanced generalist social workers have an enhanced ability to autonomously choose and use appropriate evaluation tools to conduct process and outcome evaluations for the purposes of determining effectiveness of applied interventions across multiple client systems.
 They demonstrate this competency by:

-- intervention using appropriate methods and strategies for process and outcome evaluation at each level of practice - Demonstrating practice autonomy in collecting, organizing and interpreting evaluation data
+- strategies for process and outcome evaluation at each level of practice - Demonstrating practice autonomy in collecting, organizing and interpreting evaluation data

 APPENDIX B

 STUDENT TASKS AND ASSIGNMENTS